 In-Process TLS termination offers lower latency, improves data throughput (over 150Gbps), and removes the need for a separate TLS terminator greatly simplifying network topography.

-Configuring TLS in Varnish is done in a separate configuration file, which is
+) or in a separate configuration file, which is passed

-passed to Varnish via the -A
+to Varnish via the -A

 parameter.